 Educational Assistance for Veterans and Certain Dependents of Veterans

 Most curriculum programs and some continuing education courses offered by the College are approved for the training of veterans.
 Eligible veterans and/or their eligible dependents who wish to pursue their education should contact the Financial Aid Office for application procedures and assistance.
 Please refer to the section on applying for Veteran’s benefits.

 Student loans as reflected on the student’s financial aid award are optional because they are monies borrowed that must be repaid with interest.
 Blue Ridge participates in the William D. Ford Federal Direct Loan Program.
 Student loans, both Subsidized (need-based) and Unsubsidized (non-need-based), and PLUS loans to parents are available.
-The amounts vary depending on the student’s year in college, financial need and other aid received.
+The amounts vary depending on the student’s year in college, financial need, and other aid received.
 Students should refer to the Student Loan and Basic Money Management pages on the website for important information to help them determine how much they should borrow if any.
 Students must be registered at least half-time (6 credits) in an eligible program at the time of disbursement and maintain Satisfactory Academic Progress.
 Students need to complete a FAFSA application to determine eligibility.
 Blue Ridge requires all loans to be made in two disbursements.
-For Fall/Spring borrowers, one disbursement is made in the Fall term and the second disbursement is made the Spring term.
+For Fall/Spring borrowers, one disbursement is made in the fall semester and the second disbursement is made in the spring semester.
 However, if a student borrows for a single term, one disbursement is made at the beginning of the term and the second disbursement is made at mid-term.
-In addition, all first-time borrowers first loan disbursements will not be posted until after the first 30 days of the semester has elapsed.
+In addition, all first-time borrowers' first loan disbursements will not be posted until after the first 30 days of the semester have elapsed.

 Federal Work-Study Program